 Slowly, I began to steadily change my habits and nourish my body with a plant-based diet.
 Now, I weigh 125 lbs less, my blood pressure is 110/70, no more high cholesterol, and best of all – no medications!

 If you’re interested in how I did it and if it will work for you, check out How to Start a Plant-Based Diet.

-Or if you just want to dip your toe into plant-based eating… start your mornings right with one of these fantastic recipes for FREE!
+Or if you just want to dip your toe into plant-based eating… snack smart with one of these fantastic recipes for FREE!